-TOKYO -- Toyota recalled 106,000 first-generation Prius hybrid cars globally on Wednesday for faulty steering caused by a nut that may come loose.
+TOKYO -- Toyota Wednesday recalled 106,000 first-generation Prius hybrid cars globally for faulty steering caused by a nut that may come loose.

-The latest recall from Toyota, which has taken hit to its reputation from massive recalls worldwide, affects 48,000 Prius vehicles in Japan, starting with the first Prius models that went on sale in 1997, and those manufactured through 2003.
+The latest recall from Toyota, which has taken hits to its reputation from several massive recalls worldwide, affects 48,000 Prius vehicles in Japan, starting with the first Prius models that went on sale in 1997, and those manufactured through 2003.

-Toyota says loose nuts in the electric-power steering can cause the vehicle, if operated over a long time, to steer with too much force.
+Toyota said loose nuts in the electric-power steering can cause the vehicle, if operated over a long time, to steer with too much force.

-The problem can be fixed by putting in better nuts and will take about four hours, it said.
+The problem can be fixed by putting in better nuts.
+Repairs will take about four hours.